The Young Bucks: Executive Vice Presidents (2024–2025)

+Record breaking AEW World Tag Team Champions (2025–present)

 The Young Bucks then entered a world tag title eliminator tournament, where the winners would receive a shot at the AEW World Tag Team Championships at Forbidden Door.
 They defeated The Outrunners (Truth Magnum and Turbo Floyd) in the first round but were eliminated by Brodido (Bandido and Brody King) in the semi-finals.
 On September 20 at All Out, The Young Bucks competed in a four-way Ladder match for the AEW World Tag Team Championships, but failed to win.
 After the match, The Young Bucks were attacked by a reformed Jurassic Express (Jack Perry and Luchasaurus).
 On October 18 at WrestleDream, The Young Bucks were defeated by Jurassic Express.
+At Full Gear on November 22, the Young Bucks teamed with Josh Alexander to defeat Omega and Jurassic Express; post-match, Alexander and the Don Callis Family (Lance Archer, Mark Davis, El Clon, and Hechicero) attacked Omega and Jurassic Express until the Young Bucks returned to aid them and thus turning face in the process.
+The Young Bucks and Omega then embraced, reuniting the original trio of The Elite.

+On the February 11, 2026 episode of Dynamite, The Young Bucks defeated The Rascalz (Dezmond Xavier and Myron Reed) and Private Party in a three-way tag team match to earn an AEW World Tag Team Championship match against their long-time rivals FTR.
+At Revolution on March 15, The Young Bucks failed to defeat FTR for the tag titles.
+Over the following months, The Young Bucks would defeat Don Callis Family (Kazuchika Okada and Konosuke Takeshita) at Dynasty on April 12, win a three-way tag team match at Forbidden Door on June 30, and the Death Riders (Jon Moxley and Will Ospreay) at Redemption on July 26 to earn a rematch for the tag titles now held by Cage and Cope (Christian Cage and Adam Copeland).
+The title match between the two teams was held at All In on August 30, where The Young Bucks were defeated.
+The Young Bucks would subsequently win their fourth AEW World Tag Team Championship at All Out in a three-way ladder match also involving Cage & Cope and FTR.